cjmj96/balanced-tree-clothing-co-case-study/README.md

     the discount rates (recorded March improvement of 3.4%) in order to enhance margin developments.

-    2.2 Tactics of marketing should concentrate on price cuts for slow moving stock only and not in overarching marketing strategies.
+    2.2 Marketing strategies should concentrate on price cuts for slow moving stock only.

 3. Inventory Management: